wp-plugins/breezing-forms/readme.txt

 [Contact forms](http://crosstec.de/en/wordpress-forms-download.html), feedback forms, order forms or any other kind of form you need in WordPress are now possible with just one plugin.
 Use the flexibility of Breezing Forms to create even complex form applications -- for both, mobile devices and desktop by creating only one form -- less work, double the fun.

-The form creation interface has been designed to support quick form building, even when there are large forms and complex forms need to be created.
-Rather than common drag and drop form builder interfaces that frequently trouble upon complicated forms, BreezingForms supports you with an uncompromising and fast form creation interface.
+Instead of the usual drag and drop interface that slows you down on larger form creation, Breezing Forms provides a clever interface to add and manage form elements quickly -- while quick means easy.

+The form creation interface also helps you to keep an overview over large and complex form structures and getting your job done faster.
+Just try it and you'll see what we mean ;)

 When talking about mobile forms, we are not just talking about responsive layouts (which are supported anyway) but about displaying your forms in an app way manner -- easier for your website visitors to handle even complex data input and not getting irritated by the rest of your website's contents.